JonathanSemelak/BESEL/README.md

 ![plot](./img2.png)

+Using a bash script is recommended for automatization (see bash_script_example.sh).
 Check the manual for details!

 # Requirements
 This code requires NETCDF Libraries.